-“We know the brands that dominate ‘fast food’, ‘safe car’ or ‘soda drink’,” Debbie says.
-“By building a brand in your geographic area or with your direct target audience, you too can become a leader in your industry,” she says.
+“We know the brands that dominate in fast food, safe cars and soft drink,” Debbie says.
+“By building a brand in your geographic area or for a specific target audience, you too can become a leader in your industry,” she says.

 9. Train your team

 “When everyone knows how to behave, talk and dress, the chances of the brand maintaining its correct message are high,” Debbie says.
 The expert cites mega-brand McDonalds, where staff are trained in systems and procedures and taught to provide the exact same service, whether they are 15 or 55 years old.

 “Strong systems are critical to brand success,” Debbie says.
 “Ensure you have a system for every point of contact, from answering the phone to finalising a sale,” she says.